 A common chronic pain condition, fibromyalgia is a pain processing disorder that causes widespread pain throughout the body.
-The disorder can result in sleep problems, emotional and mental distress, as well as fatigue.
+The disorder can result in sleep problems, emotional and mental distress, and fatigue.
+And unfortunately, fibromyalgia can be very difficult to understand.
+It’s hard to manage and treat, especially when you don’t know its cause, its underlying factors, and what’s happening inside your body.

 Related Topics (Ads):